Thakshap/Talking-Fingers/README.md

 # Talking-Fingers

-# Multilingual Speech to Indian Sign Language Translator

-Talking Fingers is a web app that translates spoken or typed text into Indian Sign Language (ISL) animations.
-Using the Web Speech API, googletrans, and NLTK, it supports multiple Indian languages, processes text, and maps it to ISL animations.
-Built with Django, it fosters inclusivity and bridges communication gaps.

-# Talking Fingers: A Multilingual Speech-to-Indian Sign Language Translator
+# A Multilingual Speech-to-Indian Sign Language Translator

 Talking Fingers is a web-based application designed to bridge the communication gap between the hearing and deaf communities.
 It converts spoken or typed text in multiple Indian languages into Indian Sign Language (ISL) animations, making communication more inclusive and accessible.